Spidermankini/BookshelfDisplayReborn/README.md

 # BookshelfDisplayReborn:

-Recompiled version of BookshelfDisplay for use on more recent game versions.
+Recompiled version of BookshelfDisplay by Cynadyde for use on more recent game versions.
 Targets 1.18.2 primarily, developed against JDK 8.0 for compatibility but is largely untested on other game versions.

+Original git repo can be found here containing versions <1.17.1, but in theory this updated version will work on all versions above 1.14 (1.17.1-1.19 has been tested): https://github.com/Cynadyde/BookshelfDisplay

 # Original BookshelfDisplay Descriptor: